Skip to main content Skip to secondary navigation

 Dear Incoming Students,

 Welcome to Stanford!
-I want to open with a warm congratulations on your acceptance to Stanford.
-I hope you can take the time to celebrate, rest, and spend time with loved ones before embarking on your Stanford journey.
+Let me begin by extending a warm congratulations on your acceptance to Stanford.
+But before embarking on your exciting Stanford journey, I encourage you to take time to celebrate, rest, and spend time with loved ones.

-My name is Sandi, and I am a sophomore from Arcadia, California.
-I am thrilled to be your 2022 Community Coordinator for the Asian American New Student Orientation Committee (AANSOC).
-I know from personal experience how overwhelming NSO can be, so I’d like to take a moment to share some of my own identity and first memories of the Asian American community at Stanford.
+My name is Lilian, and I am a sophomore from Fresno, California.
+I am thrilled to be your 2023 Community Coordinator for the Asian American New Student Orientation Committee (AANSOC).
+I know from personal experience how overwhelming NSO can be, so I’d like to take a moment to share some of my own identity and first memories of the Asian American Community at Stanford.

-I want to end this letter by formally inviting each and every one of you to our AANSOC events from September 21-25, 2022.
-A calendar of event times, locations, and descriptions can be found in this packet.
+I want to end this letter by formally inviting each and every one of you to our AANSOC events from September 20-October 5, 2023.
+A calendar of event times, locations, and descriptions can be found in this packet and on our website for the most up-to-date information as well.
 These events are free and open to all students, so please invite any new friends who might be interested as well!
 We hope these events give you an introduction to the diverse and vibrant Asian American community at Stanford, and if you want to engage with the Asian American community before arriving, feel free to explore the A3C website (www.a3c.stanford.edu), “like” our Facebook page, or follow our Instagram “@stanforda3c.”
 I am also more than happy to personally connect, answer questions, or provide a friendly face!
-You can reach me at skhine@stanford.edu
+You can reach me at lilianch@stanford.edu.

-Finally, I want to leave you with some reassurance; entering college can be unknown and stressful, but you are strong and more than capable.
-The Asian American community at Stanford is here for you, and we cannot wait to see you soon.
+Finally, I want to leave you with some reassurance; entering college can be uncertain and stressful, but you are strong and more than capable.
+The Asian American community at Stanford is here for you, and we excitedly welcome you with open arms.

 Warmly,